Getting Started

 Full Autonomous Stack

-Once perception is running, start a controller node that subscribes to /perception/cones_3d and publishes /actuation_cmd.
-The cone_follower_node from kart_sim can serve as a starting point, but the real kart uses AckermannDriveStamped instead of Twist.
+Once perception is running, start a controller node that subscribes to /perception/cones_3d and publishes Twist on /kart/cmd_vel.
+The cone_follower_node from kart_sim does exactly this — it works identically in simulation and on real hardware.

 Rebuilding After Changes